FrederikGJ/FrederikGJ/README.md

 ### What I do

 I work at an engineering company as a software developer.
+I do mostly backend.
+But it does happen that I do some frontend as well.

 ### My skills and tools I use